maclof/kubernetes-client/README.md

 A PHP client for managing a Kubernetes cluster.

-Last tested with 1.7.4 on Production Baremetal Cluster.
+Last tested with v1.9.6 on a production cloud hosted cluster.

 ## Installation using [Composer](http://getcomposer.org/)